its-kundan/quick-help/features-idea-isuues.md

 4. can I integrate jira with vs code.

 1. Quick Notes
-2. ToDo list
+2. ToDo list - NO
-3. share the data.json formate, ( import + export data) // rare
+3. share the data.json formate, ( import + export data)
 4. UI should look like Mobile ( apple or sumsung)
-5. add dark and light theme as well
+5. add dark and light theme as well - done
 6. setting (redirecting to website)
 7. premium feature,
 (unlimited data, unlimited to do list, free app, syn accross over the device)